-1. Complete a Bachelor's Degree or its academic equivalent.

-- 2. Present a grade average of at least "B" in undergraduate studies and/or satisfactory evidence of ability to produce at the graduate level.
+- 3. Complete a Bachelor's Degree or its academic equivalent. - 4.
+Present a grade average of at least "B" in undergraduate studies and/or satisfactory evidence of producing at the graduate level.
 Satisfactory evidence will include: - a.
 Computer literacy - b.
 English fluency or proficiency as evidenced by an official TOEFL score, and - c.
-Evidence of prior academic work including papers, essays, authored books, conference presentations, etc.
+Evidence of prior academic work, including papers, essays, authored books, conference presentations, et al.